giampaolo/giampaolo.github.io/README.md

 `master` branch is never touched and only stores the auto-generated HTML content based off of `gh-pages` branch.

+Note: `content/extra/htaccess` is Apache-only and applies to
+<https://gmpy.dev/>.
+GitHub Pages ignores it; the `.github.io` mirror
+relies on Pelican's own URL layout.

 # Setup

 - Install python deps: